Maveldu/Chat/README.md

-#Chat server
+# Chat server
->Small online chat for thin client.
+Small online chat for thin client.

-##What does it do?
+## What does it do?
 This server allows a thin client (telnet) to connect (port 2016) in order to chat with other clients.
-The client can use different chat rooms and have access to different commands.
+The client can use differents chat rooms and have access to multiple commands.

-###Available commands :
+### Available commands :
 For any user
 ```
 [Message] – Send a message to everyone in your chatroom